iliketwertles/twertlefetch/README.md

 - Currently supports Arch, Artix, and Gentoo Linux distributions
 - More distributions will be added in future updates

+## Anti-Features
+- Cannot fetch gpu name, need help for this, for now, self compile and put your gpu in
 ## Usage

 1. Clone the repository: